umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors-v7/Image-Cropper.md

             <img src='@Model.Content.GetCropUrl(propertyAlias: "image", height:300, width:400)'/>
         }

-####Media example to output a "banner" crops from a cropper property with alias "umbracoFile"
+####Media example to output a "banner" crop from a cropper property with alias "umbracoFile"

 The cropped URL can also be found for media in a similar way: